 The most important part of any eviction notice is that it conforms to the specific laws in your state.
 This includes the way the form is delivered, the information that is included in the notice and how long the tenant has to remedy the behavior or move out.
 Three common sources for these forms are:

 - An Attorney – An attorney familiar with landlord-tenant law will be able to provide you with the appropriate landlord tenant forms that meet the legal requirements in your state.

 - Courts – You may be able to obtain the necessary legal form directly from your local court.
-For example, NYCourts.gov has a sample Notice to Terminate for landlords.
+For example, The 54-A District Court in Lansing, Mich., has sample legal forms for landlords.